Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-25 - Daily Stoic Reflection.md

 > [!quote] Epicious
 > _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk your yourself and others about them"_

-Read the morning reflection before starting the evening one.
 ### Morning

 > [!quote] Marcus Aurelius